GreatCowBASIC/Help/output/md/int.md

 <span class="strong">**Explanation:**</span>

-The `Int` function will compute the integer value of a single nteger number therefore will return the range of single variable.
+The `Int` function will compute the integer value of an integer number therefore will return the range of single variable.

 <span class="strong">**Example:**</span>